The Writer's Corner

 “Good!”
 Mark relaxed a bit.
 Suddenly, his face screwed up.
-He grabbed
+He

-an…accident!”
+been an…accident!”
 Mark pleaded.

 “Mark!”
 Lou took her wrist out of his grip.
 She wiped at the

 Mark swallowed.
 “Well…Will you just come and…”

 Lou put her hands on her hips.
 “Now Mark McCain, I’m not

 “Yes ma’am…” Mark sighed.
-“You see, before Pa left in a huff this
+“You see, before Pa left in a huff

-pipes and chimney and…” Mark stopped when he saw
+clean the stove pipes and chimney and…” Mark stopped when he saw

 She pointed a finger at Mark.
 “And YOU thought you could do it

 yourself?”
 Lou’s Irish temper suddenly went off.
 “Mark McCain,

 “You can later, Lou!
 But right now there’s a big mess.
-Now, you know
+Now,

-comes home and finds the mess!”
+happen if he comes home and finds the mess!”

 Lou started hurrying around the kitchen gathering supplies up.
-“Ye ride

-started.”
+have good soaking started.”
 Lou dashed here and there gathering

 more things up.
 “I have a few things Milly wanted to go out

 turned and looked at Mark.
 “Well, go on with yourself!
 Get

 “Lou, what if Pa…” Mark started.

 Lou placed a finger to her lips and smiled.
-“Well now, I’ve a feeling
+“Well now, I’ve a

-awful lot of making up to do.
+They have an awful lot of making up to do.
 But just in

 him coming, ye can put them all on and soften the blow…” Lou

 nodded toward the door.
 “Now, get going!”

 Lucas laid down on the blanket and put his head in Milly’s lap.